-Do you work in an office with a partially enclosed space, commonly known as a cubicle?
+Do you work in an office with a partially enclosed space, commonly known as a cubicle, also called an office cube?
 Although the open-office concept is gaining favor among businesses, many companies still provide cubicles for employees, giving them the feeling of having their own office without the company having the expense and design constrictions of permanent walls.
-However, there are some drawbacks, creating the need for a list of etiquette rules.

 Although the cubicle wall is typically somewhere between four and six feet tall, privacy can be an issue for those who want to hold conversations that they don't want others to overhear.
 Remember that people on all sides of the space can hear whatever you’re saying in a normal tone of voice.
 The quickest way for word to spread about some office secret is for someone to hear you discussing it in your cubicle.